-We have both types here, however as you might expect – the electric powered mill is LOTS and LOTS easier and faster.
+We have both types of grain mills (electric and hand-crank).
+However as you might expect – the electric powered mill is LOTS and LOTS easier and faster.

-For ultimate ‘preparedness’ however, the manual (hand) powered flour mill will function without electricity.
+For ultimate ‘preparedness’ however, the manual (hand-crank-powered) grain /flour mill will obviously function without electricity.
 For day-to-day ‘modern’ living though, the electric flour mill sure is a ‘nice to have’…

 The best of both worlds is to have one of each.

-An advantage of having an electric flour mill over a hand-crank mill is that they’re so easy to use – and therefore you will likely actually use it, and learn to work with your own milled flour!
+Here’s one advantage of having an electric grain mill… They’re so easy to use.
+And therefore you will likely actually use it, and learn how to work with your own milled flour – making homemade bread!

-There is a wide variety of prices and quality (as with most things), and my recommendation is to buy what you can afford based on your own budget.
-Generally the cheap products are usually… ‘cheap’.
+There’s a wide variety of prices and quality (as with most things).
+My recommendation is to buy what you can afford based on your own budget.
+Generally the cheaper products are usually, well, ‘cheap’.
 The more expensive products are ‘usually’ ‘better’.
 You get what you pay for.

-We happen to have the Nutrimill Classic and years later we’re still very happy with the purchase, and it gets used a-lot.
+We happen to have the Nutrimill Classic Electric Grain Mill.
+Now many years later, we’re still very happy with the purchase, and it gets used a-lot.

 The typical flour mill contains two hard abrasive surfaces that face each other – which spin at high speed separated by a very tiny (adjustable) distance, and grinds grain to a powder (flour).

 We keep ‘Wheat Berries’ at home in bulk storage.
-We have purchased them in 50 pound bags as well as ready-made 5 or 6 gallon buckets.
+I’ve purchased them in 50 pound bags as well as ready-made 5 gallon buckets.

-Making fresh organic bread with freshly milled flour…tastes delicious, and is healthier than most store-bought breads (because you control what goes into the recipe).
+Making fresh homemade bread with freshly milled flour…tastes delicious.
+And it’s healthier than most store-bought breads (because you control what goes into the recipe).
 Making your own homemade bread also enables a feeling of self-sufficiency.

-If you haven’t taken the plunge yet, consider getting yourself a flour mill and start making your own homemade breads (and other baked goods) from your own freshly milled flour.
+If you haven’t taken the plunge yet, consider getting yourself a grain /flour mill and start making your own homemade breads (and other baked goods) from your own freshly milled flour.